On the lack of density of Lipschitz mappings in Sobolev spaces with Heisenberg target: Sobolev convergence for -valued maps

 \subsection{The definition of Capogna and Lin}

 We conclude this section by discussing the equivalence of the above definition for the Sobolev space $W^{1,p}(M,\Heis^n)$ with that of Capogna and Lin.
 This equivalence is already known and can be deduced, for instance, by passing through the definition of Korevaar and Schoen.
-Nevertheless, we find it instructive to give a self-contained, direct discussion of this equivalence.
-In order to avoid issues with the integrability of the function itself, we restrict our attention to bounded functions.
+Nevertheless, we find it instructive to give a self-contained, direct discussion.
+In order to avoid issues with the integrability of the function itself, we restrict attention to bounded functions.
 Again by working in charts we may assume that $M=\Omega$ is a Euclidean domain.

 To prove the equivalence with the definition of Capogna and Lin it suffices to prove the following result, because the condition stated in the result is equivalent to their definition of the Heisenberg valued Sobolev space.
-See Theorems 2.11 and 2.15 in \cite{capognal}. \begin{proposition} A bounded function
+See Theorems 2.11 and 2.15 in \cite{capognal}. \begin{proposition} A bounded function $f=(z,t)=(x_1,y_1,\ldots,x_n,y_n,t):\Omega\to\Heis^n$ lies in $W^{1,p}(\Omega,\Heis^n)$ if and only if $f$ is an element of the usual Sobolev space $W^{1,p}(\Omega,\R^{2n+1})$ and satisfies the contact equation